AyushJhin07/Automation/docs/local-development.md

    independently.

 2. **Inline worker (single terminal)**
-   - Export `ENABLE_INLINE_WORKER=true` (or set it in `.env.development`).
+   - Leave `ENABLE_INLINE_WORKER` unset or set it to `true` in `.env.development`.
    - Run `npm run dev:api`.
-   When the flag is present, the API boot sequence automatically starts the execution worker inside the same Node process.
+   When the flag resolves to true, the API boot sequence automatically starts the execution worker inside the same Node process.
 This is convenient for quick smoke tests when you do not need separate worker logs.
-Turn the flag off to return to the dedicated worker model.
+Export `ENABLE_INLINE_WORKER=false` (or `DISABLE_INLINE_WORKER_AUTOSTART=true`) to return to the dedicated worker model.

+In development and CI the API now refuses to finish booting if it cannot detect a fresh execution worker heartbeat.
+When you see the startup failure, start `npm run dev:worker`/`npm run dev:scheduler` or enable the inline worker flag before retrying.
+Set `SKIP_WORKER_HEARTBEAT_CHECK=true` only when you deliberately want to bypass this guard (for example in a one-off smoke test container).

 Shut the stack down with: